pf » 20 ways to Secure your Apache Configuration

 Limiting the size of an XML Body

 If you're running mod_dav (typically used with subversion) then you may want to limit the max size of an XML request body.
-The LimitXMLRequestBody directive is only available on Apache 2, and its default value is 1 million bytes (approx 1mb).
+The LimitXMLRequestBody directive is only available on Apache 2, and its default value is 1 million bytes (about 1mb).
 Many tutorials will have you set this value to 0 which means files of any size may be uploaded, which may be necessary if you're using WebDAV to upload large files, but if you're simply using it for source control, you can probably get away with setting an upper bound, such as 10mb:

 LimitXMLRequestBody 10485760